A visit from the future: Technical College

 For Syntronic, last week’s workshop form part of a larger strategy aimed at promoting equality, diversity, and inclusiveness.
 Syntronic will continue to mentor, empower, and create opportunities for students through our continuous collaborations with schools and academic institutions.

 Syntronic is a leading design house specializing in advanced product and systems development, production, and aftermarket services.
-Among our customers and partners are some of the world’s most technology intensive businesses and organizations in sectors such as telecom, automotive, defence, industrial and medtech.
+Among our customers and partners are some of the world’s most technology intensive businesses and organizations in sectors such as telecom, automotive, industrial, and medtech.